LLB

 David has had many successes in the Courts, however, he acknowledges that the best interest of the parties are often served by facilitating discussions between the parties, particularly in sexual harassment and discrimination cases.

-David has been listed in The Best Lawyers in Australia 2012 to 2025 edition for Labour and Employment Law.
-He is also recognised in the 2020 and 2024 edition of Doyle's Guide as a leading lawyer in Employment (Employee & Trade Union Representation) for Victoria.
+David has been recognised in The Best Lawyers in Australia from 2012 through to the 2026 edition for Labour and Employment Law, and is also listed in the 2026 edition for Litigation.
+Additionally, he is acknowledged in Doyle’s Guide as a leading Employment lawyer (Employee & Trade Union Representation) in Victoria for both the 2020 and 2025 editions.

 David’s recent experience includes: